CRowdCLassic/btc-pre-ann/README.md

  - a manual with explanation how to create a masternode.
 Done.
  - (eventually) a manual with explanation how to mine to a wallet - local or remote.
 3. An explorer has to be started using some scripts available.
 In the making.
+4. A website to present the project.
+In the making.
 4. Whitepaper to explain the project deeper.
 And Yellowpaper after that, filled with technical stuff to explain it further.
 5. Complete the assessment of the project.
 6. Moving to POW/POS/MN code.